BishopFox/sliver/README.md

 ⚠️ __Warning:__ Sliver is currently in __beta__, you've been warned :) and please consider [contributing](/CONTRIBUTING.md)

+Sliver is an open source, cross-platform adversary simulation/red team platform, it can be used by organizations of all sizes and budgets to perform security testing.

-Sliver is a general purpose cross-platform implant framework that supports C2 over Mutual-TLS, HTTP(S), and DNS.
+Sliver's implants support C2 over Mutual-TLS, HTTP(S), and DNS.
 Implants are dynamically compiled with unique X.509 certificates signed by a per-instance certificate authority generated when you first run the binary.

 The server and client support MacOS, Windows, and Linux.
-Implants are support also supported on MacOS, Windows, and Linux (as well as possibly every Golang compiler target but we've not tested them all).
+Implants are supported on MacOS, Windows, and Linux (and possibly every Golang compiler target but we've not tested them all).

 ![Go](https://github.com/BishopFox/sliver/workflows/Go/badge.svg?branch=master) [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)